-Note: This is the outdated 2006 version of the Pukerua Bay Village Plan; see instead the current 2011 plan.
+Note: This is the first 2006 version of the Pukerua Bay Village Plan; see instead the current 2011 plan.

 This Village Plan Overview was produced by the Pukerua Bay Residents’ Association with the involvement of the community of Pukerua Bay.
 Over the past two years, several public meetings were held, consultations took place and in 2006 a community survey was undertaken in order to receive a clear indication of what is important to the residents of this community and what they would like to see happen in our community in the future.